hotwired/hotwire-native-site/_source/ios/04_native_screens.md

 }
 ```

-When a link is intercepted by Hotwire Native, it will go through it's usual process of matching the link's URL path to all rules in the app's Path Configuration.
+When a link is intercepted by Hotwire Native, it will go through its usual process of matching the link's URL path to all rules in the app's Path Configuration.
 When it matches the above rule, it will create a `VisitProposal` and will set this `view_controller` property to `"numbers"`.

 You can inspect this property when `handle(proposal:)` is called on `Navigator`'s delegate and create your own view controller there.
 That's it!
 Hotwire Native will handle presentation (push/replace and animations) as if it were a web view controller.